Command line image editing

 two similar, stand-offish rivals.

-Imagemagick is the “original” whatever that means in the confusing phylogentical world of software.
+Imagemagick is the “original”, whatever that might means in the tangled phylogeny of software intellectual property.

 Graphicsmagick has, AFAICT,